PyPSA/PyPSA/doc/installation.rst

 Installation
 ##########################################

-TODO: install via bash installation script
+.. todo:: install instructions via bash installation script

 .. note::
     The steps are demonstrated as shell commands, where the path before the ``%`` sign denotes the